 Hello.
-I’m Sarah Cook, interim dean of the Honors College.
+I’m Sarah Cook, Dean of the Honors College.

 “There is nothing like a dream to create the future,” wrote Victor Hugo.
 With that inspiration in mind, welcome to the Honors College at Georgia State University.